kekesidavid/DeepPurple/README.md

-# Deep Learning in Practice with Python and LUA homwork
+# Deep Learning in Practice with Python and LUA homework